lukegenung/tf-image-pipeline/README.md

 # tf-image-pipeline
 Data preparation process for training an image classifier on video files.

-This data pipeline can be used to convert video files into images for machine learning training data.
+This pipeline can be used to convert video files into images for ML training data.
 Enables easy labelling of training data and image cleaning.

 Steps: